-- If a matrix CRM similar to routine samples is used in the control charts, the results will give direct information on the bias of the method, by comparing the resulting average result to the expected (certified) value.
+- If a matrix CRM similar to test samples is used as the control sample, the results will give direct information on the bias of the method, by comparing the resulting average result to the expected (certified) value.
 With an in-house or purchased RM, a rough estimate of the bias will be given, though with less certainty than when using a CRM. - All types of control charts will provide information on the spread (random variation) from calculations of standard deviation or from estimates using the range.